deepdaiv-multimodal/24s-VQA-MLLM/README.md

 </details>

-Visual Question Answering (VQA) is a challenging task that requires a model to understand and reason over both textual (questions) and visual (images) information to generate accurate answers. **Q-Former** has been widely used for VQA, utilizing **Cross-Attention** to model the interaction between questions and images.
-However, Q-Former’s **single-layer attention mechanism** struggles to capture complex and detailed relationships, limiting its performance in tasks requiring deeper reasoning.
+**Visual Question Answering (VQA)** involves generating accurate answers by reasoning over both textual (questions) and visual (images) data.
+While **Q-Former** effectively uses Cross-Attention for learning question-image interactions, it struggles with modeling complex relationships due to its single-layer attention mechanism.

-To overcome these limitations, we propose a model that integrates **Q-Former** with the **Multimodal Co-Attention Network (MCAN)**, a multi-layer attention mechanism capable of capturing deeper interactions between questions and images.
-Furthermore, during the fine-tuning phase, we introduce a **Question-Aware Prompt** that provides additional context to the questions, further enhancing the model’s understanding and performance.
+To address these limitations, we propose a new architecture combining Q-Former with the **Modular Co-Attention Network (MCAN)**, a multi-layer attention mechanism that captures deeper and more complex interactions between questions and images.
+Additionally, we introduce **Question-Aware Prompts** during fine-tuning, providing richer contextual information to further enhance the model’s performance on VQA tasks.

 ## Methodology

 ![image](imgs/model_Architecture_train.png)

-Our approach builds upon the strengths of Q-Former while addressing its limitations through the integration of MCAN and Question-Aware Prompting.
+The proposed model enhances **Q-Former**'s ability to model interactions between the question and the image by integrating **Modular Co-Attention Network (MCAN)** and leveraging **Question-Aware Prompts** during fine-tuning to refine reasoning for complex VQA tasks.

 ### Q-Former and MCAN Integration

+In our architecture, **Q-Former** serves as the base model to process interactions between questions and images through its **Cross-Attention** mechanism.
+However, its single-layer structure has limitations in capturing more complex, nuanced relationships.

-The base architecture uses **Q-Former** to model the initial interaction between the question and the image via **Cross-Attention**.
-While this effectively handles basic interactions, more complex relationships are not fully captured.
-To address this, we integrated **MCAN**, which employs multiple layers of **Self-Attention** and **Cross-Attention** to progressively refine the question-image interaction.
-This multi-layered approach allows the model to capture both high-level relationships and fine-grained details, improving overall reasoning capability.
+To address this, we integrated **MCAN**, a multi-layered network that employs both **Self-Attention** and **Cross-Attention** to progressively refine question-image interactions.

+This integration enables the model to extract high-level semantic relationships while also capturing detailed information, which significantly improves the model’s overall reasoning capability.

 ### Fine-tuning with Question-Aware Prompts

 ![image](imgs/model_finetuning.png)

-During fine-tuning, we enhance the model’s ability to comprehend the question by incorporating **Question-Aware Prompts**.
-These prompts provide additional background knowledge or possible answer candidates, allowing the model to better understand the question's context.
-This leads to improved performance, especially on complex questions where deeper reasoning is required.
+During fine-tuning, we introduce **Question-Aware Prompts** to further enhance the model’s performance.
+These prompts provide additional context about the question, such as background knowledge and potential answer candidates.

+By incorporating these prompts, the model can better interpret the question's intent, allowing for deeper reasoning and more accurate answers.
+This approach is especially beneficial for complex questions, where the added context enables the model to generate more informed and precise responses.
+The combination of MCAN’s multi-layered attention mechanism and the use of Question-Aware Prompts during fine-tuning significantly improves the model’s ability to handle challenging VQA tasks.

 ## Results